cookies-xor-cream/HugoTest/content/posts/poetry/wip/my-souvenirs-werent-grave-enough-for-permanency.md

 ---

 I woke up with my palms completely fine,
-It's a shame that my vagus took the brunt,
+it's a shame that my vagus took the brunt,
 I wanted a reminder: a set of bruises
-In the memory of last night.
+in the memory of last night.